ljw222/Mitrani-Tutoring/documents/design-journey.md

 [Did you discover any issues with your design?
 What were they?
 How will you change your design to address the gender-inclusiveness bugs you discovered?]

 [Your responses here should be **very** thorough and thoughtful.]
+An issue that was brought to our attention was the need for clear and constant feedback to the user.
+In order to let the user know that they have successfully made changes to their appointments, such as adding or canceling an appointment.
+If there is no feedback for the user, they may or may not know that they have accomplished these tasks successfully, other than the fact that they will be able to view new appointments in their student center or can no longer view an appointment that they canceled.

 ## Final Design